growthbook/growthbook-js/README.md

 // Define the experimental context const growthbook = new GrowthBook({
-  // The user attributes used to assign variations
+  // The attributes used to assign variations
   user: { id: "123" },
-  // Use whatever event tracking system you have in place
+  // Called when a user is put into an experiment
   trackingCallback: (experiment, result) => {
     analytics.track("Experiment Viewed", {
       experimentId: experiment.key,